 After a Loss Occurs

-Seek Medical Attention if necessary: First and foremost is to assist any injured parties and call the authorities if there are injuries.
+Seek Medical Attention if Necessary: First and foremost, you should assist any injured parties and call the authorities if there are injuries.

-Compile records: Secure Names, Addresses, Phone Numbers, Driver’s License Numbers of others involved in the incident, including witnesses and all injured parties.
+Compile Records: Secure names, addresses, phone numbers, and driver’s license numbers of others involved in the incident, including witnesses and all injured parties.
 Gather information about any damaged property.

 Don’t Admit Guilt: Your insurance company has the right to defend you in any covered incident.
 Admitting guilt can jeopardize your company’s position.

-Temporary Repairs: Insurance policies require that you perform reasonable Temporary Repairs to the covered property in order to prevent further damage.
-For example, have broken windows boarded up in order to protect the home.
-Do Not Risk Your Own Safety.
+Temporary Repairs: Insurance policies require that you perform reasonable temporary repairs to the covered property in order to prevent further damage.
+For example, board up windows in order to protect the home.
+Do not risk your own safety.
 Save any damaged materials, such as wet carpet, for your claims adjuster to inspect.
 Keep records of all expenses you incur.

-Permanent Repairs: Property & Auto policies do not allow for permanent repairs to be made to the insured property until the company adjuster has had the opportunity to inspect the damage.
+Permanent Repairs: Property and auto policies do not allow for permanent repairs to be made to the insured property until the company adjuster has had the opportunity to inspect the damage.